CHATEAU CRISTI | Chardonnay | Barrel Fermented | 2018

 Take a look at the tasting notes below and our detailed assessment of the wine:

-Straw-yellow color with elegant, pastel-yellow shades towards the rim of the glass.
+Pale, straw-yellow color with deep topaz-yellow shades towards the rim of the glass.

-The wine is medium-dry, with high alcohol level, high acidity and fine tannins.
-It tastes supple, crisp and smooth, with a nuanced fruity profile.
-The wine has a quite opulent and very appealing palate, with a lean, round and creamy mouthfeel.
-Overall the fine feels fresh, noble and velvety, as this is a fine chardonnay wine indeed, with mouth-watering acidity and delicate woody notes that bring a slight bitterness on the finale.
+The wine is medium-dry, with high alcohol level, high acidity and ripe tannins.
+It tastes lean, round and supple, with a nuanced fruity-citrusy profile and a touch of alcoholic warmth showing through on the mouthfeel.
+The wine has a quite bitter-seedy and complex palate, with a noble, oaky and elegant structure.
+Overall the fine feels smooth, a bit zesty and nuanced, as this is a fine chardonnay wine indeed, with mouth-watering acidity and delicate woody notes and a slight bitterness on the finale.

-The wine has a medium-plus finish and a quite pleasing, bitter-smooth aftertaste.
+The wine has a long finish and a quite pleasing, citrusy-crisp aftertaste.

-Conclusion: this is a fine chardonnay wine that is right there, at the summit of its prime form – a wine that can resist a couple more years of bottle ageing.
-The wine has been aged for 3 months in oak barrels and the result is there – full-bodied, creamy and round, with a nuanced woodiness on the mouthfeel, which is quite characteristic for oaked chardonnay wines.
-With slight bitterness on the finish, this wine might feel a bit off its balance, as it lacks maybe just a bit of elegance and finesse, anyway, bold and round, with a textured character to the mouthfeel, this is one of those wines that can be served as an aperitif, but also works well alongside the main entrée.
-Our suggestion is to pair it with fat-rich creamy dishes, like for example lobster tails with white butter sauce.
+Conclusion: this is a very fine chardonnay wine that is right there, at the summit of its prime form – a wine that can resist a couple more years of bottle ageing, still we would strongly suggest to drink it sooner rather than later.
+With a slight bitterness on the finish, this wine might feel a bit angular, yet it is not, those are the effects of oak ageing – the oak-infused tannins that delivers creaminess and zestiness on the palate and the fine-grained textured mouthfeel.
+To be honest, this is one of those wines that can be served as an aperitif, but also works well alongside the main entrée.
+We would suggest to pair this wine with fat-rich creamy dishes, like for example lemon and garlic oven baked dorado filet or some lobster tails with white butter sauce.
 Enjoy!

 WineStatistics tasting results: